haskins-io/CloudTrailViewer/docs/UserGuide.md

 The log files can be loaded from the local filesystem or from an AWS S3 bucket.

+### Preferences ###
+The Preferences option on the File menu is where you configure the application.

+#### AWS Accounts
+In this section you can defined AWS account to work with.
+This functionality is only required to load files from an S3 bucket.
+If you are not intending to do this then you can leave this section.

+#### Security
+The security section allow you to define what AWS API calls you consider to be a security risk.
+The application comes with some values pre-loaded.
+The entries shown here are use by the Security Widget.

+You can remove existing values if you wish, or add another.
+When you click the add button to add another you need to type in the name of the API call that you consider to be a risk.

+#### Resources
+The resources section works similar to the Security Section.
+It allows you to define what AWS API calls you want to monitor.
+The idea of this section is that you define API events that create, modify or delete resources.

+The application comes with some values pre-loaded.
+The entries shown here are use by the Resources Widget.

+You can remove existing values if you wish, or add another.
+When you click the add button to add another you need to type in the name of the API call that you want to monitor.

 ### Events
+The Events menu is where you will import CloudTrail Log files into the application.
+There are two ways of doing this.

 #### Local Events
+You can load files you have downloaded and have on your local machine.

 #### Remote Events
+You can load files from an S3 bucket.

 ### Dashboards
 A dashboard is a collection of widgets that show information about loaded CloudTrail events.